KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/02-network-incident-investigation-remediation/README.md

 #

 - **Support the investigation with data.** We combine packet captures, host logs, and other telemetry to corroborate findings.
-- **Analyze logs against the PCAP.** We hunt for anomalies or suspicious activity that correlates with packet-level evidence.
+- **Analyse logs against the PCAP.** We hunt for anomalies or suspicious activity that correlates with packet-level evidence.
 </details>

 <details><summary><stronge>Indicators & Attribution</stronge></summary>

 #

-- **Analyze indicators of malicious activity.** We extract and evaluate IoCs/behaviors relevant to the scenario.
+- **Analyse indicators of malicious activity.** We extract and evaluate IoCs/behaviors relevant to the scenario.
 - **Identify the nature and scope.** We determine the breach source, affected systems/files, and potential network impact.
 </details>